Lathe Turning Workshops in Portland, Maine

 About the instructors:

-Paloma Díaz-Dickson is a Portland-based illustrator, artist, and woodworker.
+Paloma Díaz-Dickson (bowls) is a Portland-based illustrator, artist, and woodworker.
 She was born in Houston, TX, and grew up in Santa Cruz de la Sierra, Bolivia, in a home where play, work, and making things were inextricably and happily linked together.
 Her educational background is in illustration, but she decided to dive into woodworking as part of her MFA thesis project and has never looked back.
 Moving away from digital and 2D illustration, her work has become more three-dimensional and she enjoys straddling the line between fine arts, craft, and design.
 Plainly put, she just likes making objects and is at the moment focusing on hand turned wooden objects.